OnurKader/cls/README.md

 `cls` doesn't have as many features as the default `GNU ls` but it can do simple listings

-`cls` will just print non-hidden, files which do not start with a period '.'
+`cls` will just print non-hidden files which do _not_ start with a period '.'

 `cls -a || cls --all` will print hidden files, but it will ignore `.` and `..` by default